Lark: Pet

 Traditionally, larks are kept as pets in China.
 In Beijing, larks are taught to mimic the voice of other songbirds and animals.
-A traditional habit of the Beijingers to teach their larks 13 kinds of sounds in a strict order (called "the 13 songs of a lark", Chinese: 百灵十三套).
+A traditional habit of the Beijingers to teach their larks 13 kinds of sounds in a strict order (called "the 13 songs of a lark"; 百灵十三套, bǎilíng shísān tào).
 The larks that can sing the full 13 sounds in the correct order are highly valued, while any disruption in the songs will decrease their value significantly.

 Early awakening

 Larks sing early in the day, often before dawn, leading to the expression "up with the lark" for a person who is awake early in the day, and the term lark being applied to someone who habitually rises early in the morning.